Derick796/Guitar-lesson-website/README.md

 # Guitar-lesson-website

-This was my first crack at frontend web development This project introduced to the basics of Html and CSS particularly the concept of flexboxes.
+This was my first crack at frontend web development This project introduced me to the basics of Html and CSS particularly the concept of flexboxes.
 Fun fact i started this website during a 12 hour overnight lay over in toronto!